In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Discussion

 In the era of big data, simple analyses that are easy to apply and easy to understand are especially attractive to scientific investigators.
-Therefore, a careful investigation of such simple approaches is worthwhile, in order to determine which have the potential to yield accurate results, and which do not.
-We do not advocate applying the na\"{i}ve two-step approach described above in most practical data analysis settings: we are confident that in practice, our intuition is correct, and this approach will perform poorly when the sample size is small or moderate, and/or the assumptions are not met.
-However, in very large data settings, our results suggest that this na\"{i}ve approach may indeed be viable for high-dimensional inference, and warrants further investigation.
+Therefore, a careful investigation of such simple approaches is worthwhile, in order to determine which ones have the potential to yield accurate results, and which do not.
+We do not advocate applying the na\"{i}ve two-step approach described above in most practical data analysis settings: we are confident that in practice, our intuition is correct, and this approach will perform poorly when the sample size is small or moderate, and/or the assumptions, which are unfortunately unverifiable, are not met.
+However, in very large data settings, our results suggest that this na\"{i}ve approach may indeed be viable for high-dimensional inference, or at least warrants further investigation.